drivera123/LDRS500/chapter1.md

 Discuss the leader's values, ethics, and principles \(2 points\)

-Give suggestions to the leader on how to better motivate followers or use the capabilities of the medium to influence people toward a common goal \(1 point\)
+Give suggestions to the leader on how to better motivate followers or use the capabilities of the medium to influence people toward a common goal \(1 point\)  **\(What "medium" is being referred to?
+This criteria seems difficult given people haven't done much in the course.
+It may be possible but seems outside the scope of the learning material to date\).**

 Stay within the time allotted – 5 minutes. \(1 point\)